 Preliminary Election Expenses Limits Now Available

-- The Chief Electoral Officer has released the preliminary election expenses limits for registered political parties and candidates for the October 21 federal election.
+- The Chief Electoral Officer has released the preliminary election expenses limits for registered political parties and confirmed candidates for the federal election on Monday, September 20, 2021.

-- The limits establish how much money registered parties and candidates can spend on the election.
+- The limits establish how much registered political parties and confirmed candidates can spend on election expenses.

-- These preliminary election expenses limits are based on the number of names on the preliminary lists of electors.
-After the lists of electors have been revised, the final election expenses limits for parties and candidates will be available on Monday, October 14, 2019.
+- Preliminary election expenses limits are based on the number of names on the preliminary lists of electors.

-- Expenses limits for regulated activity by third parties are also available.
+- Expenses limits for regulated activities by registered third parties are also available.

-- Election expenses limits for political parties, for candidates and for third parties are established in accordance with the Canada Elections Act.
+- Election expenses limits for political parties and for candidates, as well as expenses limits for regulated activities for third parties are established in accordance with the Canada Elections Act.